ahsanemon/client/run-as-container.md

 {
 "metrics-addr" : "0.0.0.0:9323",
 "experimental" : true,
-"hosts" : "tcp://0.0.0.0:2376"
+"hosts": [ "unix:///var/run/docker.sock", "tcp://0.0.0.0:2375" ]
 }
 ```

-This will expose the metrics of the docker server on `9323` and it will listens for traffic routed to all the IP of it's interface(s) on port `2376`.
+This will expose the metrics of the docker server on `9323` and you can connect to docker host locally by socket file and remotely by listening port `2375`.

 Please note: Anybody who can reach the docker server, will be able to access the docker daemon without any authentication as TLS is not activated here.